Suleymaniye Mosque

 The Medieval Castle of Lindos

-The Medieval Castle of Lindos, which can be found within the Acropolis of Lindos, is a historic fortification that once included the Governor's Palace of the Knights of St. John.
-Originally comprising three buildings, only two have withstood the test of time.
-This landmark is a testament to the rich history and architectural prowess of the era, offering a glimpse into the medieval period on the island of Rhodes.
-The castle's strategic location and remaining structures continue to draw an abundance of visitors, making it an essential part of Lindos' cultural heritage.
+The Medieval Castle of Lindos, located within the Acropolis of Lindos, is a historic fortification that once housed the Governor's Palace of the Knights of St. John.
+Of its original three buildings, only two remain, offering a glimpse into Rhodes' medieval past.
+Its strategic location and preserved structures make it a key part of Lindos' cultural heritage and a must-visit landmark.

 Read more »